alexterliuk/data-gen/README.md

       - doubleQuotes - `boolean` (if true - usages["0"])
       - squareBraced - `boolean` (if true - \['usages']['0'] or \["usages"]["0"])

-It makes *n* instances of data where *n* is `number` specified in options.quantity.
+It makes *n* copies of data where *n* is `number` specified in options.quantity.
 Created data is returned inside `array`.
 If no options.quantity given, it returns empty `array`.

 If no pathSyntax is given, default format for specifying path in option.path is - `x.someProp[0]`.\
 If *singleQuotes: true* is set, path format is - `x.someProp['0']`.\